pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 This function takes `y`, which is supposed to be the output of the predictor (before applying the sigmoid function) and target labels `t`.
-Both are represented as 2-dimensional arrays (either NumPy or CuPy `ndarray`) whose shape is `(N, C)` where `N` is a number of samples in a minibatch and `C` is a number of tasks.
+Both are represented as 2-dimensional arrays of either NumPy or CuPy `ndarray` whose shape is `(N, C)` where `N` is a number of samples in a minibatch and `C` is a number of tasks.

-It counts the number of samples whose label is correctly predicted (`correct`) and that are not ignored (`support`) for each task.
+It counts the number of samples whose label is correctly predicted (`correct`) and the number of non-ignored samples (`support`) for each task.
 The predicted value is the sign of `y`.
 `t` usually take either `0` or `1`, which represent active and inactive, respectively, but `i`-th sample is *ignored* in `j`-th task if `t[i, j] == -1`.

+## Testcode of count function

-Here is a test code that checks the behavior of this function.
+Here is a test code that checks the behavior of `count` function.
-All tests are located in `tests` directory.
+All tests are located in `tests` directory and this unit test is in `tests/test_accuracy.py`.

 ```python
 class TestCount(unittest.TestCase):